kyewei/dr-racket-script/README.md

     (and ...)

 ###Implemented List and Higher Order Functions
-Higher order functions were implemented with variadic arguments if they used them.
-However, unary versions are more efficient.
+Higher order functions were implemented with variadic arguments if they supported them.
+However, although unary versions were implemented efficiently, their variadic counterparts required using (apply) and turned out not as efficient.

     cons
     cons?